Conaty Park – Bryant Bulldogs

 Conaty Park is located on the Bryant University campus in Smithfield, RI.
-It is located on the land formerly used by the New England Patriots for their training camp from 1976-2002.
-The field is named for Bryant alumnus Bill Conaty, class of 1967 and benefactor of the university’s baseball and softball programs.
+Situated adjacent to Sutton Field, the training camp home of the New England Patriots from 1976-2002, the ballpark is named for Bryant alumnus Bill Conaty, class of 1967 and benefactor of the university’s baseball and softball programs.

 There are no food or beverage options at Conaty Park.
 Fans are welcome to bring their own items into the ballpark to enjoy during the game.

-Smithfield is a suburb of Providence, Rhode Island, located about a twenty minute drive away from the state capital.
+Smithfield is a suburb of Providence, RI, located about a twenty minute drive away from Rhode Island’s capital.
 Although it is a very nice place to live, it’s not a place you would choose as a vacation destination.
-The Bryant campus is picturesque, but there is not a whole lot in the immediate vicinity for visiting fans to see or do.
+Bryant features an attractive modern, suburban campus, but there is not a whole lot in the immediate vicinity for visiting fans to see or do.

 Dining options near Bryant University are few.
 Parente’s restaurant is a favorite of students, as much for its location near campus as for its reasonably priced comfort food.
 Fans seeking to pick up sandwiches for the game should check out J’s Deli on the way to campus.
+In fact, it’s not unusual to see several Bulldog fans enjoying their subs at Conaty Park.
 Those looking for more dining options should take the 20 minute drive to Providence, which is consistently rated as one of the better mid-sized cities in the country for culinary delights.

-Bryant University is located in suburban Smithfield, Rhode Island, 13 miles from Providence.
-Most visitors to Bryant will travel there by car, as the campus is located on Route 7, and is easily accessible from Interstate 295.
+Bryant University is located in suburban Smithfield, Rhode Island, 13 miles northwest of Providence.
+Most visitors to Bryant will arrive by car.
+The campus is located on Route 7, just a mile from Interstate 295.
 T.F.
 Green Airport is 20 miles away, with Boston’s Logan Airport an hour away.
 Train service is provided by Amtrak, which has its downtown Providence station 15 minutes away.
 Rhode Island Public Transportation (RIPTA) has a bus station on the Bryant campus, connecting the campus with downtown Providence.

 1010 Douglas Pike